The positivity and other properties of the matrix of capacitance: physical and mathematical implications: Introduction

-The concept of capacitance and the matrix of capacitance has been studied from several points of view \cite{cap}-\cite{cap2}.
-On the other hand, the theory of positive matrices and operators is extensively used in branches of Physics such as the mechanics of rigid body motion, quantum mechanics \cite {Gold, Cohen}, and other more advanced topics \cite{topics}-\cite{topics2}.
-Nevertheless, the employment of the theory of matrices and operators to study the matrix of capacitance is rather poor \cite{Berkeley}-\cite{Grif}.
-In particular, no physical meaning is usually given to the eigenvalue problem of the matrix of capacitance.
-We shall see that the theory of positive matrices and operators could provide another point of view that enlighten many mathematical and physical properties of systems of electrostatic conductors.
-The paper is distributed as follows: section \ref {sec:framework} defines the electrostatic system of conductors that we intend to study, and establish the notation and properties necessary for our subsequent developments.
-In Sec. \ref{sec:math prop} along with Appendix \ref {ap:positiva}, the main goal is to prove the positivity of the matrix of capacitance.
-Sec. \ref{sec:gauge} discusses some subtleties with respect to the gauge invariance of the formulation.
-Section \ref{sec:phys posit} along with appendix \ref{ap:uint} explores the physical implications of the positivity of the matrix of capacitance.
+The paper is distributed as follows: section \ref{sec:framework} defines the electrostatic system of conductors that we intend to study, and establishes the notation and properties necessary for our subsequent developments.
+In Sec. \ref{sec:math prop} along with Appendix \ref{ap:positiva}, the main goal is to prove the positivity of the matrix of capacitance.
+Sec. \ref {sec:gauge} discusses some subtleties with respect to the gauge invariance of the formulation.
+Section \ref{sec:phys posit} along with appendix \ref {ap:uint} explores the physical implications of the positivity of the matrix of capacitance.
 This is done by constructing a \textquotedblleft space of potentials\textquotedblright\ with inner product in which the matrix of capacitance represents an hermitian positive operator.
-Section \ref{sec:mini} studies the problem of minimization of the internal energy of a system with constraints, and an equivalent capacitance is defined for a system with arbitrary number of conductors.
+Section \ref{sec:mini} studies the problem of minimization of the internal energy for a system of conductors with constraints, and an equivalent capacitance is defined for a system with arbitrary number of conductors.
 On the other hand, configurations of conductors that are successively embedded deserves special attention because many simplifications are posible, and this is the topic of Sec. \ref{sec:embedded} and appendix \ref{ap:embedded}.
 Section \ref {sec:conclusions} summarizes our conclusions and appendix \ref {ap:suggestions} contains suggested problems for readers.